Quintillion Releases Guide on the HiLDA Ground Station

 - ATLAS: the developer of the award-winning Freedom™ Software platform

 The resources page offers documents and presentations to provide the community and media with information on the Quintillion project and its impact.
 It also includes a helpful FAQ page and Quintillion’s up-to-date blog discussing industry news and company updates.
-For parties interested in how the HiLDA ground station impacts their community, visit Quintillion’s website for more information.
+For parties interested in how to utilize the HiLDA ground station for GSaaS or dedicated platform leasing, visit Quintillion’s website for more information.

 Grace Jang